mail-my-ballot/mail-my-ballot/README.md

     ```
     Fixing those errors by pattern matching should get you a new state.
 Becareful to follow the state-by-state regulations for VBM signup.
 For reference, here are the core commits adding [Arizona](https://github.com/mail-my-ballot/mail-my-ballot/commit/arizona) and [New York](https://github.com/mail-my-ballot/mail-my-ballot/commit/new_york).

-    Some states require us to fill out their PDF for the application.
-This means determining the X/Y coordinates for each input box.
+    Some states require us to fill out and submit their PDF form for the signup.
+This means determining the `X/Y` coordinates for each input box.
 Use the file `packages/server/src/service/pdfForm.proto.ts` as a test harness for laying out the application (see [New Hampshire](https://github.com/mail-my-ballot/mail-my-ballot/pull/33) for an example).

 ## Notes on Submitting Code